 Applicants must be able to demonstrate the financial, managerial and technical ability to carry out the project and to properly operate and maintain the RIA-funded improvements as well as the overall system.
-Such information could include completion of the viability tool or submission of additional information such as historical and planned rate structures, audits, or plans for staffing and maintaining the improvements.
+Such information could include completion of the Viability Tool found on the RIA website or submission of additional information such as historical and planned rate structures, stormwater fees (if applicable), audits, or recent plans for staffing and maintaining the improvements.